markh-de/KiVar/README.md

 This change is mostly backwards-compatible.
 If your legacy string do not use double-quote characters that are supposed to be used in a verbatim fashion themselves, there is no need to adapt legacy rule strings.

 Further reading: [Quoting and Escaping](#quoting-and-escaping).

+### Migrating from KiVar 0.2.x

+The most important change with KiVar 0.3.0 was the introduction of [Feature Properties](#feature-properties).
+These allow you to

+ * enable or disable the visibility of individual 3D models of a footprint and
+ * suppress the application of solder paste for SMD pads of a footprint.